fortrabbit/legal/sub-processors.md

 ## Account profile pictures

 We are sending a hash of your e-mail address to the **Gravatar** service to see if you have an Account over there.
 When you have, we are displaying your profile picture from over there, when not a unique generic profile icon will be displayed.
+See [Gravatar Terms](https://en.gravatar.com/site/terms-of-service/).

 ## Accounting